rieckpil/progmot/content/post/one-year-course-release.md

 That's a huge relief!

-In the first month or even year, you might not get the traction as expected.
+In the first months, you might not get the traction as expected.
 Don't compare the invested time with your hourly rate or salary.

 An online course is an asset that'll (hopefully) make money while you sleep.

 ### Steep Learning Curve